Mobile signal strength measurement data from our spectrum assurance vehicles

-We have been compiling the 4G- and 5G-specific signal strength measurement data that our spectrum assurance vehicles capture along roads in England, Scotland and Wales.
-We plan to include Northern Ireland in future.
+We have been compiling the 4G- and 5G-specific signal strength measurement data that our spectrum assurance vehicles capture along roads across the United Kingdom.

 Under our open data policy, we are releasing the data we have collected since Summer 2020.
 This is on a trial basis, so that the policymakers and other interested parties can use the information.